 Operation Christmas Child

 In 2017, we were asked by Samaritan’s Purse to become the “drop-off church” for the city of Mandeville.
-We gladly accepted, and we had 22 volunteers who manned our drop-off location in the church office during the collection week in November, and who assisted with transporting the collected shoeboxes to the regional distribution center in Hammond.
-It was a great honor and privilege to serve in this role, and we look forward to continuing as the Mandeville “drop-off church” in the future.
+We gladly accepted, and for the last 2 years, volunteers from our church have manned the drop-off location in our church office during the collection week in November, and have assisted with transporting the collected shoeboxes to the regional distribution center in Hammond.
+It is a great honor and privilege to serve in this role, and we look forward to continuing as the Mandeville “drop-off church” in the future.

 ReachGlobal Crisis Response